jmlkl/msweeper/README.md

 * Achievements / milestones

 ## Issues

+Minor problem with showing clicks data when game has initiated.

-After starting game and if starting field by revealing 0,0 adjacency continous checks won't happen, maybe something to do how array is initialized
+~~After starting game and if starting field by revealing 0,0 adjacency continous checks won't happen, maybe something to do how array is initialized~~